linux-system-roles/linux-system-roles.github.io/contribute.md

 up-to-date, and will automatically download a new image if the current image is not up-to-date.

 There are many command line options and environment variables which can be used to control the behavior, and you can customize the testenv in tox.ini.
-See  https://github.com/linux-system-roles/tox-lsr#qemu-testing
+See its [documentation](https://github.com/linux-system-roles/tox-lsr#qemu-testing) for details.

 Running a qemu test will create a directory named `artifacts/` in the current directory which may contain additional logs useful for debugging.